pcsagan/venv-script/README.md

 ### Aliasing venv.sh

-The script can be aliased with `alias venv="source venv.sh"`
+The script can be aliased with the bash command `alias venv="source venv.sh"`

 The alias can be made permanent by adding it to your `.bashrc` file.
-To reference the script in your user directory, use
+To reference the script in your user directory use
 ```shell
 alias venv="source ~/venv.sh"
 ```